Geography of Australian rules football: Nationalist agenda of the VFL and AFC

-In 1907, then Australasian Football Council president Con Hickey declared that despite the game being played overseas the primary focus should be on inter-state competition and that there was no intention to attempt to "oust rugby" in places where it was growing in popularity.
-Despite rapid growth, the Council allocated just 20% of its funds to promote the game internationally, entirely for New Zealand, but with the majority to promote the game in New South Wales (50%) and Queensland (30%).
-The move would prove short-sighted as the promotional effect of the code switch of Dally Messenger, known for displaying spectacular Victorian Rules-like skill, proved a devastating blow and facilited the rapid rise of rugby league in New South Wales.
+In 1907, then AFC president Con Hickey declared that despite the game being played overseas the primary focus should be on inter-state competition and that there was no intention to "oust rugby" in places where it was growing in popularity.
+Despite rapid growth the council had, prior to 1907, allocated just 20% of its promotional budget for promote the game internationally (entirely to New Zealand), with the majority allocated domestically to New South Wales (50%) and Queensland (30%).
+The move would prove short-sighted as the promotional effect of the code switch of Dally Messenger, known for displaying spectacular Victorian Rules-like skill, proved a devastating blow and facilitated the rapid rise of Rugby league in New South Wales.
+Rugby league's rise there was followed by strong growth in Queensland and in New Zealand which helped push Australian Football further into obscurity.
+The VFL through Hickey had put many of its resources into brokering a deal with the rugby league authorities that would see it control the game across Australia.
+Coexistence with rugby and the promise of a universal football code was part of its ambition of keeping growth of the game in Australia under its national (and international) control.
+However, despite the backing of the AFC's New Zealand and New South Wales delegates who faced increasing competition from the rugby codes, and years of lobbying, the venture failed never gained acceptance from rugby league's governing bodies.